haskell-org/summer-of-haskell/content/ideas/hadrian-optimisation.md

 * Implementation and evalutaion: you will pick the most promising optimisation opportunities and implement them, measuring and reporting on the resulting improvements.

+We have already identified several promising opportunities for optimisation, and several profiling techniques that are certain to uncover others, so there are plenty of paths to follow.

 The project is a great way to familiarise yourself with the GHC codebase, and make a concrete and measurable impact on the productivity of all GHC developers.